 - Baby sea otters eat mother’s milk for six to twelve months.

-- The milk of sea otters are rich in fats, and resemble the milk of other marine mammals rather than mustelids.
+- The milk of sea otters is rich in fats and resembles the milk of other marine mammals rather than mustelids.

 - At the age of one to two months, mothers also offer them bites of prey.